Organisation and Management

 Every board member has a tenure of 3 years with the opportunity to extend for a second term of three years.
-When a board member leaves the Living School Board, the member is approved by the Board to sit on a Council of Elders.
+When a board member leaves the Living School Board, the member is approved by the Guardians of Purpose to sit on a Council of Elders.

 This council has the responsibility to sustain the cultural history of the school: the council ensures they are the knowledge-owners of all policies archived and current.
 The Board Chair can pass requests on to the Council of Elders for consideration.
 The Council of Elders has two major roles: arbitration and archive management.

 Arbitration – managing complaints

 The Living School’s Council of Elders can be called upon to objectively review a complaint that has passed through the usual governance structure, ie Community member – Teacher/Staff member – Head of School/Business Manager – Chairperson.

 If a complaint has not been resolved, the Board is able to vote to have the dispute heard by the Council of Elders as independent arbitrators.
 The decision will be reported back to the Board and to the Community.

 The Board has an archive policy, which is a public statement outlining:

 purpose of the archive